-In column 7, show the amount of CDBG-DR or CDBG-MIT funds requested for the activity.
+In column 7, show the amount of CDBG-MIT funds requested for the activity.

 In column 8, multiply column 7 by column 6 to show the amount of the funds for the activity that will be used to benefit low- and moderate-income persons.